vcristiani/galaxy-chop/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you’d like to be able to update your GalaxyChop code occasionally with the latest bug fixes and improvements, follow these instructions:
+If you’d like to be able to update your GalaxyChop code occasionally with the latest improvements and bug fixes, follow these instructions:

 Make sure that you have Git installed and that you can run its commands from a shell.
 (Enter *git help* at a shell prompt to test this.)